elizabeth-raynor/Virtual-HPLC-Experiment/README.md

 ### <span style="text-decoration:underline;">SOLVENT RATIO REAL-TIME</span>

-This section contains code to make the real-time graphs on hover-real-time.html.
-Blue variables and methods are ones that contain data that can be changed.
+This section contains code to make the real-time graphs on hover-real-time.html. **Bold** variables and methods are ones that contain data that can be changed.

 #### Variables: